sander-hergarten/ai-notes/The Anti-Foundation Axiom.md

 Every picture of a set can be unfolded into a tree picture of the same set Given an apg we mau form the tree whose nodes are the finite paths of the apg that start from the point of the apg and whose edges are pairs of paths.

 The root of this tree is the path $a_0$ of length one.
 This tree is the Unfolding of the apg.
 Any decorations of the apg induces a decoration of its unfolding by assigning to the node $a_0\rightarrow ...\rightarrow a$ of the tree the set that is assigned to the node $a$ of the apg by the decoration of the apg.
-The unfolding of the canonical picture of a set will be called the canoncal tree pricture of the set.
+The unfolding of the canonical picture of a set will be called the canoncal tree picture of the set.

 > [!abstract] The Anti-Foundation Axiom (AFA):
 > Every graph has a unique decoration